How to compare marketing campaigns?

-Comparing marketing campaigns, either with your competitors or within your organisation, should be an intrinsic step in your marketing strategy.
+Comparing marketing campaigns, either with your competitors or within your company, should be an intrinsic step in your marketing strategy.
 Comparing marketing campaigns will help identify pieces of content that reach the higher number of potential customers in the most cost-effective way.

 Comparing marketing campaigns will bring actionable insights into your future campaigns.
-However, the comparison of two marketing campaigns is often overlooked while preparing a marketing campaign.
+However, the comparison of two marketing campaigns is often overlooked while preparing a marketing campaign report.

 In this post, I’ll show you what the benefits of comparing marketing campaigns are and how to perform the comparison easily.